GXYM/TextBPN-Plus-Plus/README.md

 ![](https://github.com/GXYM/TextBPN-Plus-Plus/blob/main/vis/framework.png)

 NOTE: This paper is under review.
 *Please light up the stars, thank you!
-Your encouragement is the driving force for us to constantly update！*
+Your encouragement is the energy for us to constantly update！*

 ## News